openinfradev/tacoplay/README.md

 # tacoplay

-tacoplay is a set of ansible playbooks to selectively deploy and configure various services (platforms) developed under TACO project.
+Tacoplay is a set of ansible playbooks to selectively deploy and configure various services (platforms) developed under TACO project.

 List of services (platforms) is as following: